 Visualising a small, everyday subject that examines a larger phenomenon is an approach that Simone Mudde and Olivier van Breugel have previously applied to projects such as McHotel (2012) and Between Screens (2014).
 Mono Men (2016) is a series of monumental videos about endlessness and boredom.
 The dedication with which the guards perform their monotonous work raises questions about the meaning and perception of time.

-Mono Men is on show at BredaPhoto, from the 15th of September until the 30th of October. and in 2017 at Prospects & Concepts, the yearly exhibition at Art Rotterdam organised by the Mondriaan Foundation for all the receivers of their Young Talent Fund.
+In 2017 it showed at Prospects & Concepts, the yearly exhibition at Art Rotterdam organised by the Mondriaan Foundation for all the receivers of their Young Talent Fund.

 Thanks for your help during the process: